glasnt/talks/2017_07_DDDSydney/slides.md

 ---
 > JavaScript is really good at this, because they're trying to help people write better code within JavaScript. <!-- .slide: class="center" -->
 ---
-> Find some amazing project to celebrate in a language you're contemptuous of. <!-- .slide: class="center" -->
+> Find some amazing project to celebrate<br>in a language you're contemptuous of. <!-- .slide: class="center" -->
 ---

 > Go to meetups of what you despise. <!-- .slide: class="center" -->

-> Say you don't know anything, and see how welcoming they are to new people. <!-- .slide: class="center" -->
+> Say you don't know anything, and see<br>how welcoming they are to new people. <!-- .slide: class="center" -->

 > See what they say, what they do, and ask if you'd be as welcoming to them when they come to your meetups. <!-- .slide: class="center" -->
 ---
 > Work to change your community. <!-- .slide: class="center" -->

-> Ask people who try to pay for their membership in contempt to stop, or to leave. <!-- .slide: class="center" -->
+> Ask people who try to pay for their membership<br>in contempt to stop, or to leave. <!-- .slide: class="center" -->

-> Make it unacceptable to use these behaviours as a means of obtaining social wealth. <!-- .slide: class="center" -->
+> Make it unacceptable to use these behaviours<br>as a means of obtaining social wealth. <!-- .slide: class="center" -->
 ---
 > The best advice we give programmers is to leave things better than how they started. <!-- .slide: class="center" -->
 ---
-> We do it with code, why don't we do it with communities? <!-- .slide: class="center" -->
+> We do it with code, <br>so why don't we do it with communities? <!-- .slide: class="center" -->
 ---
 <br>
 <br>